system76/tech-docs/src/models/thelio-b4/repairs.md

 _The GPU brace's primary function is to prevent damage during shipping.
 The system can be run without the brace if it doesn't fit an upgraded card; the back PCIe bracket provides primary support for the GPU._

-## Removing the CPU shroud:
+## Removing the CPU duct:

-The CPU shroud guides airflow through the CPU cooler.
+The CPU duct guides airflow through the CPU cooler.
 It covers the CPU and partially obstructs the RAM slots and top GPU.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 7 minutes
 **Difficulty:** Easy <span style="color:green;">●</span>

-### Steps to remove the CPU shroud:
+### Steps to remove the CPU duct:

 1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the GPU brace](#replacing-the-gpu).
     - The GPU can also be removed to provide more room for working with the components.